kittyschulz/Exploring-Waymo-Open-Dataset/README.md

 ## Motivation

-After working with the KITTI dataset as an undergraduate research assistant, I became interested in the discipline of computer vision and its applications to autonomous vehicles.
+After working with the [KITTI benchmark suite](http://www.cvlibs.net/datasets/kitti/) as an undergraduate research assistant, I became interested in the discipline of computer vision and its applications to autonomous vehicles.
 Waymo's recent release of a large and (relatively) diverse open dataset provides a great opportunity to explore real-world 3D and 2D scenes for autonomous vehicles.

 I wanted to perform this exploratory analysis to better understand the data contained in the Waymo Open Dataset, and to familiarize myself with the datastructures used by Google.
 I hope to further explore the Waymo dataset at a deeper level, including with future ML and AI projects.